-Monthly SEO for a local service business should include four core activities.
-First, technical health monitoring: Core Web Vitals checks, broken link fixes, mobile usability audits, and security updates.
-These are not glamorous but they are the foundation.
-A site with a 3-second load time and a broken contact form is not going to rank no matter how good the content is.
+Ongoing SEO for a local service business should include technical health monitoring: Core Web Vitals checks, broken-link fixes, mobile usability reviews, and security updates.
+These are not glamorous, but they protect the customer journey.
+A slow page or broken contact form can reduce usability; search performance still depends on many factors.

-Third, Google Business Profile management.
-Photos, posts, review responses, Q&A updates, and service adjustments.
-GBP is not a set-and-forget asset.
-It is a living profile that requires weekly attention to maintain Map Pack position.
+Third, Google Business Profile management: photos, posts, review responses, Q&A updates, and service adjustments.
+GBP is not a set-and-forget asset; review it regularly enough to keep customer-facing facts accurate.

 Fourth, backlink and citation maintenance.
 New directory listings, partnership mentions, local sponsorships, and press coverage.
 The link profile should grow slowly and naturally.
 A burst of directory submissions followed by six months of silence looks unnatural and can trigger scrutiny.